|Nutrition Facts (per serving)|

 - 1/4 cup non-fat Greek yogurt

-- 1/2 tbsp honey
+- 1/2 tablespoon honey

-- Wash apples and trim off both ends.
+Wash apples and trim off both ends.
 Slice in half and run each apple smooth side down along a mandoline to slice into matchsticks.
 The seeds will fall out in the process.

-- Trim both ends of the fennel bulb and discard.
+Trim both ends of the fennel bulb and discard.
 Slice in half and remove the tough inner core, which looks like a white triangle starting from the base and extending up to the center of the bulb.

-- Combine the apple and fennel slices together in a medium-size mixing bowl along with half the chopped pecans.
+Combine the apple and fennel slices together in a medium-size mixing bowl along with half the chopped pecans.

-- Garnish with remaining pecans and serve immediately.
-Or, cover and chill, garnishing with pecans prior to serving.
+Garnish with remaining pecans and serve immediately.
+Or cover and chill, garnishing with pecans prior to serving.

-Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
+- Reminder: Always make sure your work surfaces, utensils, pans and tools are free of gluten.
 Always read product labels to confirm the product is gluten-free.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.